 STEP TWO

-Place a small saucepan over a high heat and bring the water to a boil.
+Place a small saucepan over high heat and bring the water to a boil.
 Once boiling, add the chai tea bags and turn off the heat.
 Allow to steep for 5 minutes and then remove the tea bags.

 STEP THREE